 Method #2: Via Credit Bureaus

-Landlords rely heavily on your credit report with their decisions, which makes credit bureaus a valuable resource for obtaining part of your tenant screening information.
+Landlords rely heavily on your credit report in their decisions, which makes credit bureaus a valuable resource for obtaining part of your tenant screening information.
 The three major credit bureaus (Equifax, Experian, and TransUnion) offer rental history data that can be crucial for lease applications.

 1. Request a copy of your credit report from the three credit bureaus, which is available for free once a year at AnnualCreditReport.com.
-Please note your credit score will differ for tenant screening and credit monitoring as each has a different risk level per each permissible purpose.
+Please note your credit score will differ for tenant screening and credit monitoring as each has a different risk level for each permissible purpose.

 2. Look for information, such as payment history, past addresses, and liability amounts owed to your creditors.